Pokemon-151-Project/Pokemon-151-Project-FE/pokemon-project/README.md

 -Change header layout
 -Not sure how much there is to do with the body
 -The cards seem to look fine on mobile.
 Maybe make them larger so each card takes up full screen?
+[]Style buttons in dropdown

 []Testing: Test for basic functionality

 Stretch:
--None so far
+[]Dark Mode
+-slider button
+-Styling should be simple hopefully: Change bg-c of cards and body, make font sizes lighter.
+I don't think anything else?
+-Will the background color look good with the pokemon images?
+If not maybe the cards will still be a lighter color -None so far

 Getting Started with Create React App